Nutrition During Pregnancy

 Vegetables and fruits

 All fruit and non-starchy vegetables give you fiber, water, vitamins, minerals and phytochemicals.
-They are low in calories, so they help you have a healthy pregnancy weight.
+They are low in calories, so they help women maintain a healthy pregnancy weight.
 Aim for about three cups of vegetables a day.
 If you buy canned vegetables, look for “low sodium” or “no salt” on the label.
 Eat two different fruits each day.
 If eating canned fruit, make sure it is packed in fruit juice, not syrup.

 Low-fat dairy